adsrmk/vitepress-latest/docs/en/reference/HTTP_security.md

 Configure headers directly in your web server configuration files, such as httpd.conf (Apache) or nginx.conf (Nginx).

 ::: tip
 If you host your website with us, most of these headers are already configured at the Nginx level.
 However, some security scanning tools may not detect them correctly.
-In that case, you can optionally apply the headers using option 2 to ensure they are visible and detected.
+In that case, you can optionally apply the headers using **option 2 (php-based)** to ensure they are visible and detected.
 :::

 ### WordPress (PHP-Based)